cmangos/mangos-classic/CONTRIBUTING.md

   This should be especially reasonable, if you yourself use topic branches like described in the next section!

-Please be sure to feedback your test-results through proper channels -- this means commenting on the pull-requests, commenting on issues and commits on github.
+Please be sure to feedback your test-results through proper channels -- this means commenting on the pull-requests, commenting on issues and commits on GitHub.

 ## Importing features from third-party repos